-Kozakiewicz CP, Carver S, and Burridge CP (under review).
+Kozakiewicz CP, Carver S, Burridge CP (2018).
 Under-representation of avian studies in landscape genetics.
+Ibis

 Kozakiewicz CP, Carver S, Austin JJ, Shepard JM, Burridge CP (2017) Intrinsic factors drive spatial genetic variation in a highly vagile species, the wedge-tailed eagle Aquila audax, in Tasmania.
 Journal of Avian Biology

 - School of Biological Sciences, University of Tasmania Travel Grant (2016)

 - School of Zoology, University of Tasmania Honours Scholarship (2013)